sahiga/developer.box.com/guides/tooling/salesforce-toolkit/methods.md

 ## Generic Methods

-The Box for Salesforce Developer Toolkit provides a global method that accepts an [sf-httprequest][sf-httprequest] object as a parameter and returns an [sf-httpresponse][sf-httpresponse] object.
+The Box for Salesforce Developer Toolkit provides a global method that accepts an [HttpRequest][sf-httprequest] object as a parameter and returns an [HttpResponse][sf-httpresponse] object.
 This method will utilize the authentication details of the Service Account to make callouts to Box's APIs, allowing you to focus on the business logic of your integration.